 STACKHOUSE, John.
 Nereis Britannica; Continens Species Omnes Fucorum in Insulis Britannicis Crescentium...
 Bath: [privately], 1795-1801.

 John Stackhouse (1742-1819) was an English botanist, primarily interested in Spermatophytes, algae and mycology.
 The Nereis Britannica, which was issued in parts, deals mainly with the seawracks or fuci, and was based on his own research, together with those of friends and the herbaria of Dillenius, Bobart, and Linnaeus.
 The copy was water damaged.

 ANDERSON, Alexander.
 Hortus Sti.
 Vincentii Tabulae, 1800s.

 Alexander Anderson (1748-1811) was a Scottish surgeon and botanist, who was appointed superintendent of the government botanic garden at St. Vincent.
 These beautiful 148 watercolours depict plants from the garden, and include a plan of the Botanic Garden of St Vincent.
 Several sheets are torn and need repair, as well as cleaning.

 ALDROVANDI, Ulisse.
 Quadrupedum Omnium Bisulcorum Historia....
 Bononiae: Sebastianum Bonhommium, 1621.

-Several pages are torn, and the binding needs to be repaired, with a new spine.
+Interesting and beautifully illustrated early work on quadrupeds, including an early depiction of a giraffe.
+From the library of James Edward Smith.
+Several pages are torn, a board is detached and the binding needs to be repaired, with a new spine.
 A box will need to be made to keep the item safe.